61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Decorate with WAY Less Nail Holes

-Honestly, nailing ANYTHING to a wall in a camper takes a big of work to make sure it’s actually secure, so skip it all together and use Museum Putty!
-According to their website, it can hold up to 40 lbs – I wouldn’t push it though with all the travel and movement campers endure!
+Honestly, nailing ANYTHING to a wall in a camper takes a big of work to make sure it’s actually secure, so skip it all together and do it the easy way with Museum Putty!

 via amazon.com